 On the day of the on-location podcast recording, you want to avoid getting thrown off by minor technical hiccups.
 So here’s a list of little checks that can make a big difference:

 If you’re a bigger brand with a production budget to work with, you might decide to partner up with a production agency.
-An agency will handle everything from the initial concepting stage, right down to promotion and distribution.
+An agency will handle everything from the initial concept stage, right down to promotion and distribution.

 Join our carefully curated newsletter packed with insights, tips and resources to help shape and share your stories.